bulka4/spark_kubernetes/readme.md

 For running Spark jobs on a Kubernetes cluster we will use Spark Operator and SparkApplication CRD.
 It can be ran manually from a terminal using the kubectl or it can be also triggered by Airflow.

+There are some issues with this code described at the end of this document in the 'Problems and ideas for improvements' section.

 Further in this document we have the following main sections:
 - Repository guide - How to use code from this repository
 - Prerequisites - What we need to do in order to be able to use this code